Major Psychological Theories: A Comprehensive Overview for Mental Health Professionals

 A tree with branches growing and intertwining, representing the interconnectedness of major psychological theories

-Cognitive and developmental processes shape human thinking and behavior across the lifespan.
+Cognitive and developmental processes guide human thinking and behavior throughout life.

-These theories explain how individuals acquire knowledge, reason, and adapt to their environment as they grow.
+These theories elucidate how individuals gain knowledge, reason, and adjust to their surroundings as they mature.

-Jean Piaget proposed a stage theory of cognitive development that describes how children’s thinking evolves.
+Jean Piaget proposed a stage theory of cognitive development detailing the evolution of children’s thinking.

 1. Sensorimotor (birth to 2 years)